bio-tools/biotoolsDocs/curators_guide.rst

    - if you're the rightful owner of the entry (*i.e.* the tool developer or provider of an online service) then request ownership of it
    - otherwise, request edit rights

    Make these requests using the buttons at the bottom of the Tool Card).
-If you plant to register multiple entries *en masse*, please discusss this first with `bio.tools admin <mailto:registry-support@elixir-dk.org>`_.
+If you plan to register multiple entries *en masse*, please discuss this first with `bio.tools admin <mailto:registry-support@elixir-dk.org>`_.

 4. **Are there version-specific considerations?**

    - as a rule, a bio.tools entry describes the *latest version* available at the time of registration and is updated, as required, for subsequent releases.
    - in exceptional circumstances, a new version with fundamental functional differences (operations, inputs and outputs) and can be registered as an entirely new entry.
-In such cases, follow carefully the guidelines for for tool `name <http://biotools.readthedocs.io/en/latest/curators_guide.html#name>`_ and `version <http://biotools.readthedocs.io/en/latest/curators_guide.html#version>`_ annotations.
+In such cases, follow carefully the guidelines for tool `name <http://biotools.readthedocs.io/en/latest/curators_guide.html#name>`_ and `version <http://biotools.readthedocs.io/en/latest/curators_guide.html#version>`_ annotations.

 5. **Plan how to describe the tool functions in detail** (see `below <http://biotools.readthedocs.io/en/latest/curators_guide.html#tool-functions>`_)
 6. **Read the general EDAM annotations guidelines** (see `below <http://biotools.readthedocs.io/en/latest/curators_guide.html#edam-annotation-guidelines>`_) before starting.